codingpandas/sh142/README.md

 - SCP is buggy
 - User should be able to bring background commands back to foreground (Buggy)
 - User should be able to bring background commands back to foreground (Buggy)
+- User should be able to specify commands to run in the background:Cmd1 & (Buggy)

 Done
 =====